SecondaryEnglish

 Use The Great Gatsby to get students talking about literature

-F Scott Fitzgerald’s exceptional The Great Gatsby is one of the most challenged books in American schools, but it’s a masterpiece of literature and an exceptional allegory of America itself.
+F Scott Fitzgerald’s exceptional The Great Gatsby is one of the most challenged books in American schools due to its depictions of sex, alcohol, and moral decay.
+However, it’s a masterpiece of literature and an exceptional allegory of America itself.

-In this lesson you’ll find fun and engaging activities to inspire a love of critical analysis by looking at the rivalry between Tom and Gatsby in Chapter 7.
+In this lesson you’ll find fun and engaging activities to inspire a love of critical analysis.
+Students will look at the rivalry between Tom and Gatsby in Chapter 7.

 Harry Potter and Holden Caulfield